 Various Maths topics and grade levels

-‘Learning as Making’ lessons on:
+‘Learning as Making’ lessons covering:

 Rhombus (Grade 4), 3D shapes (Grade 5), Area of triangles (Grade 5), Cross-section of 3D shapes (Grade 6), Euler formula and regular polyhedron (Grade 7)

-For more lessons with 3D Pens
+For more on lessons with 3D Pens